Lab: Clobbering DOM attributes to bypass HTML filters

 "x", which is the form we created inside the comment.
 The

-onfocus event handler then executes the
+onfocus event handler then calls the